cosmos/ibc-go/docs/tutorials/01-fee/06-wire-fee-react.md

 slug: /fee/fee-react
 ---

-# Wire up ICS-29 Fees to the React App
+# Wire up ICS-29 Fee to the React app

 Our goal is to create a React component that will allow users to select their ICS-29 fee amount and pay it.
 The final component will look like this:

 ![ICS-29 Fee UI](./images/ignite-react-fee.png)

-## 1. Create the State for Fee
+## 1. Create the State for ICS-29 Fee

 We will do all our modifications in the `src/components/IgntSend.tsx` file.
 First, we need to create a state for the fee amount.
 Add the following line to the `IgntSend` component: